bcrowe/cakephp-codesniffer-plugin/README.md

 	// Use our own standards "MyCakePHP" as default Configure::write('CodeSniffer.standard', 'MyCakePHP');

+	// A "Custom" standard that is somewhere else on your file system Configure::write('CodeSniffer.standard', '/absolute/path/to/Custom');

 ### Tokenizer

 You can use the tokenizer command to debug your PHP files.
 This can be very useful when writing